underpostnet/engine/hardhat/WHITE-PAPER.md

 - Sets the base IPFS URI prefix for metadata resolution.

 **Key Functions:**
-- `registerObjectLayer(to, itemId, metadataCid, initialSupply, data)` — Registers a new Object Layer item on-chain, assigns a deterministic token ID, stores the IPFS metadata CID, and mints the initial supply.
+- `registerObjectLayer(to, itemId, metadataCid, initialSupply, data)` — Registers a new Object Layer item on-chain, assigns a deterministic token ID via `computeTokenId`, guards against duplicate item IDs and token ID collisions, stores the IPFS metadata CID, and mints the initial supply.
+- `batchRegisterObjectLayers(to, itemIds, metadataCids, supplies, data)` — Registers and mints multiple Object Layer items in a single transaction, reducing gas overhead for bulk operations.
 - `computeTokenId(itemId)` — Pure function returning the deterministic `uint256` token ID for any item identifier.
+- `setBaseURI(newBaseURI)` — Updates the IPFS base URI prefix for all token metadata resolution.
+- `setTokenMetadataCID(tokenId, metadataCid)` — Updates the per-token IPFS metadata CID; emits `MetadataUpdated` and `URI` events.
 - `mint(to, tokenId, amount, data)` — Mints additional supply for an existing token.
 - `mintBatch(to, ids, amounts, data)` — Batch-mints multiple token types in one transaction.
 - `burn(account, tokenId, amount)` — Holders destroy their own tokens (inherited from ERC1155Burnable).